oxidecomputer/quartz/README.md

 # Quartz

 Quartz is a collection of soft-logic designs and hardware abstraction libraries (HALs) for various subsystems found in Oxide hardware.
 This includes components such as Ignition, power sequencing for system boards and QSFP interface management.

-Quartz leans heavily on [Cobalt](https://github.com/oxidecomputer/cobalt) and unless a component is experimental or specific to an Oxide system, our posture should be to push as much into that project as possible.
-Having said that, it is acceptable to prototype in private under the Quartz project and move something to Cobalt once deemed ready.

 # Cloning instructions
 Note that cobble is a submodule of cobalt which is used as a submodule here.